-- Share capital that represents the nominal amount (par value) of issued and registered shares. - Additional paid in capital includes premiums received on the new issue of share capital and shareholders' contributions from the Parent Company's owners.
-Any transaction expenses associated with the new share issue are deducted from Additional paid in capital. - Statutory reserve originates from when the Swedish Companies Act stipulated provisions to a statutory reserve in the parent company.
+- Share capital that represents the nominal amount (quota value) of issued and registered shares. - Additional paid in capital includes premiums received on the new issue of share capital and shareholders' contributions from the owners.
+Any transaction expenses associated with the new share issue are deducted from additional paid in capital. - Statutory reserve originates from when the Swedish Companies Act stipulated provisions to a statutory reserve.
 In the consolidated accounts, the statutory reserve is disclosed in the Reserves item. - Retained earnings and losses relate to all earnings/losses brought forward for current and previous periods, and purchases of treasury shares.